juanburgos/100-days-of-code/log.md

 ### R1D14

 **Today's Progress**: Took time to read through CSS and Bootstrap documentation.
 Afterwards, I used Codepen.io to practice in realtime everything that cought my attention.

 **Thoughts**: Still deciding on who's going to be tributed in my page, but in the meantime, I just work on the layout of the page.

--
+-- Restarded sometime in 2018 --

 ### Day01

 **Today's Progress**: Restarted the challenge.
 Hello World!

 **Thoughts**: It's nice to see how FreeCodeCamp has improved it's curriculum.

 ### Day02

 **Today's Progress**: Started with the Applied Visual Design challenges on FreeCodeCamp.

 **Thoughts**: Felt comfortable understanding the topics.

 ### Day03